39th Division (United Kingdom)

-The division was formed as part of the fifth wave (K5) of divisions in the New Army; it did not have a regional title, but was composed primarily of recruits from the Midlands, London, and the south of England.
-Several of its battalions had been raised by local communities, and were named for their towns or industries.
-After training and home service, it deployed to the Western Front in early 1916, and fought in the Battle of the Somme.
-The following year, it saw action at the Third Battle of Ypres, and in 1918 took heavy losses in the German Army's Spring Offensive.
-The General Officer Commanding, Major-General Edward Feetham, was killed in the action in March 1918.
+The 39th Division was an infantry formation of the British Army, raised as part of Kitchener's New Armies during World War I. It did not have a regional title, but was composed primarily of recruits from the Midlands, London, and the south of England.
+Most of its original units had been raised by local communities, and bore the names of their towns or sponsors.
+After training and home service, it deployed to the Western Front in early 1916 and saw action at the Somme, at Ypres and against the German spring offensive of 1918.
 Following near-destruction at the Battle of the Lys, the division was reduced to a cadre, which spent the remainder of the war training newly arrived units of the American Expeditionary Forces (AEF).
-The division demobilised after the Armistice with Germany, and had ceased to exist by July 1919.
+It was disbanded in July 1919 after the end of the war.